jessicathaxton/alienarmada/README.txt

 ALIEN ARMADA
-	MyMode is a simple healthy-habit goal tracking web application.
+	Alien Armada is a simple JavaCript-based game reminiscient of the classic "Space Invaders".

 ALIEN ARMADA'S GOALS
 	Practice JavaScript events and creation of objects, and create a replayable game.